intel-analytics/text-generation-webui/README.md

 -  Please select the `optimize-model` and `use_cache` options to accelerate the model.

-Now you may click the `Load` button to load the model with BigDL-LLM optimizations.
+Now you may click the `Load` button to load the model with IPEX-LLM optimizations.

 ![Image text](https://github.com/intel-analytics/text-generation-webui/blob/8ebee0651dd56012c4a9e0ba6932efec4c7d1b2e/readme_folder/image3.png)

 ##### 4.4 Run the Model on WebUI

-After completing the steps of model preparation, enabling BigDL-LLM optimizations, and loading model, you may need to sepecify parameters in the `Parameters tab` according to the needs of your task.
+After completing the steps of model preparation, enabling IPEX-LLM optimizations, and loading model, you may need to sepecify parameters in the `Parameters tab` according to the needs of your task.

 Notes:
 * `max_new_tokens`: Maximum number of tokens to generate.